The Steward Leadership Summit is our flagship one-day annual event attended by business, government and civil society leaders from around the world.

 Prior to reach52, he worked in healthcare consulting, for the UK National Health Service (NHS) and for a multinational pharmaceutical company in India, looking at access to medicine in more rural areas.
 He is a graduate from the London School of Economics (LSE).

-Munib has been investing for 27 years.
-He started his career in Sydney, Australia with the likes of Equitilink Investment Management and Aberdeen Asset Management where he focused on Australian Equities.
-In 2005, he moved to Singapore with Morgan Stanley Investment Management (MSIM), to broaden his equity focus.
+Mr Madni has been investing for 27 years.
+He started his career in Sydney, Australia, with the likes of Equitilink Investment Management and Aberdeen Asset Management where he focused on Australian Equities.
+In 2005, he moved to Singapore with Morgan Stanley Investment Management (MSIM) to broaden his equity focus.
 He was at MSIM for 14 years and had assignments such as PM Emerging Markets Team, Chief Investment Officer Asia and CO-PM Active International Allocation Strategy.
 After leaving MSIM in 2018, he founded Panarchy Partners with a strong belief in the philosophy of Panvesting.

-Munib has been a student throughout his life.
-He received a Bachelor of Finance (First Class Honors) & LLB from University of Technology, Sydney.
+Mr Madni has been a student throughout his life.
+He received a Bachelor of Finance (First Class Honors) & LLB from the University of Technology, Sydney.
 He also obtained his CFA Designation in early 2000.
-In 2018, he went back to school to sharpen his skills as a Panvestor and in June 2020 graduated from the National University of Singapore with a MSc Environmental Management (MEM).
+In 2018, he went back to school to sharpen his skills as a Panvestor and in June 2020, he graduated from the National University of Singapore with an MSc in Environmental Management (MEM).

 Ms Aw Kah Peng has been the Chairman of Shell Companies in Singapore since January 2019.
 She drives energy transition in the country, in support of RDS’ ambition to be a net-zero emissions energy business by 2050.